thedevsbuddy/adminr/README.md

 AdminR is a simple admin panel built on top of [Laravel Framework](https://laravel.com) to help developers create laravel backend and APIs with ease so they can more focus on creating actual web app or any client side apps.

-AdminR help to reduce approx 85% of the work for developers which they do to build a backend or admin panel for their apps.
+AdminR help to reduce approx 90% of the work for developers which they do to build a backend or admin panel and the APIs for their apps.

 ## Get Started